-Before we go through this guide and elaborate on its different aspects, let’s start from somewhere else.
+Before going through this guide and elaborating on its different aspects, let’s start from somewhere else.
 I think it’s better to lay out the best PS4 hard drive upgrades currently available on the market.
-These drives offer larger storage space, solid performance and high reliability, all that for a reasonable price that won’t get you regret for it.
+These drives offer larger storage space, solid performance and high reliability, all that for a reasonable price.

-The internal hard drives listed below are all compatible with PS4 HDD upgrade standards, so each of them will seamlessly fit into PS4 drive cage and take the place of the stock hard drive without any issue.
+The internal hard drives listed below are all compatible with PS4 HDD upgrade standards.
+Therefore each of them will seamlessly fit into PS4 drive cage without any issue.
 So, totally relax about this matter.

-The good news is that the recommended hard drives below are the newest drives in the market as of today (means the latest storage technologies have been implied that improve performance and reliability), and they are backed by a long warranty (3-5 years) which indicates their high reliability that will protect you from any potential mechanical error/failure in the future for an extensive time.
+The good news is that the recommended hard drives below are the newest drives in the market as of today.
+That means the latest storage technologies have been implied that improve performance and reliability.
+Additionally, they are backed by a long warranty (3-5 years) which indicates their high reliability.
+This will protect you from any potential mechanical error/failure in the future for an extensive time.

 PS4 2tb Hard Drive Upgrade

-Upgrading PS4 hard drive to 2tb has been, for years now, the most popular option among the overwhelming majority of PS4 fanboys.
-It’s not only because of the vast storage space the 2tb capacity offers, but also because the best 2.5-inch hard drive for PS4.
+Upgrading PS4 hard drive to 2tb has been, for years now, the most popular option.
+Not only the vast 2tb storage capacity contributes to its popularity, but also high performance plays a major role here.
+It’s vivid with Seagate Firecuda 2tb SSHD—the best 2.5-inch hard drive for PS4.

-Alternatively, you can get a complete upgrade kit like “Fantom Drives PS4 Hard Drive Upgrade Kit” that includes, in addition to the above drive, everything you need for a seamless upgrade process.
+Alternatively, you can get a complete upgrade kit like “Fantom Drives PS4 Hard Drive Upgrade Kit“.
+It includes, in addition to the above drive, everything you need for an easy, hassle-free upgrade process.

 It’s exactly the same drive as Seagate Firecuda SSHD in all aspects with only one significant exception.
 In a nutshell, it doesn’t have a 2nd-tier SSD caching plus the warranty is only 2 years.